Keyframes/jQuery.Keyframes/README.md

 Vendor Prefixing
 ----------------
-[Prefix Free](http://leaverou.github.io/prefixfree/) is used on the generated css to automatically add vendor prefixes.
+By default [Prefix Free](http://leaverou.github.io/prefixfree/) is used on the generated css to automatically add vendor prefixes.
 This means you should avoid adding any vendor prefixes to your defined css.
 For convenience, it is bundled into the minified version.
+Usage of Prefix Free is optional - you can simply not include it, but then you will have to deal with vendor prefixes manually.

 Usage
 -------------